 The gates of palaces, forts, etc., fascinate me and I hold them the most important parts of the structure.
 The gates of forts, in the past centuries, played no less role in the case of wars.
 They had to be strong, sturdy and was good enough to withstand the impact caused by ramming of elephants.
-The decoration such gates is a sign of elegance and affluence because the majesty of the inside structures in a kingdom can be gauged the way the entrance gates are designed and embellished with artistic works.
-In the by-gone era of uncertainty when invasions or raids by rulers against others were common, it was the gates that offered security and protection to the royal family as well as people living inside the fort.
-The historical gates of Mandu are unique aesthetically and architecturally built to safeguard the massive fort.
+The decoration on such gates is a sign of elegance and affluence because the majesty of the inside structures in a kingdom can be gauged the way the entrance gates are designed and embellished with artistic works.
+In the by-gone era of uncertainty when invasions or raids by rulers against others were common, it was the gates that offered security and protection to the royal family as well as to the people living inside the fort.
+The historical gates of Mandu are unique aesthetically and architecturally built to safeguard the people living inside it.

 In 1305, the Muslim ruler - Sultan of Delhi Alauddin Khalji (c 1267- 4 Jan.
 1316) captured Malwa and cleansed the place and the Hindus were either killed or forced to convert to Islam.
 Being a fanatic Muslim ruler, he had no compassion for others, not to speak of his own relatives.
 A nephew and a son-in-law of his predecessor Jalaluddin, on 20 July 1296, Alauddin had Jalaluddin killed after pretending to greet the Sultan, and declared himself the new king.
-Jalaluddin's companions were also killed.
-The unfortunate thing is he paraded his father-in-law's severed head on a spear in his camp to create fear among his arch enemies.
-A tyrannical ruler, to whom compassion is an anathema.
+Jalaluddin's companions were also killed in the melee that followed.
+The unfortunate thing is Alauddin was so cruel, he openly paraded his father-in-law's severed head on a spear in his camp to create fear among his arch enemies; a tyrannical ruler, to whom compassion was an anathema.
 Later, this region was ruled by several Muslim rulers and the kingdom changed hands many times.
 Among the Muslim rulers, succession to the throne was marked by bloody violence and killing.
 After Mogul Emperor Akbar's quiet rule, this place came under the control of the Marathas.

-Mandu is built on a hill top (altitude 633.7 m) 100 km from Indoor city, covering a vast area of 20 sq in the Vindhayan Mountain range.
+Mandu is built on a hill top (altitude 633.7 m) 100 km from Indore city, covering a vast area of 20 sq in the Vindhayan Mountain range.
 The fortress town, once called the city of joy on a rocky outcrop is a historical place and is known for its architecture and workmanship, protected by 12 Darwazas.
-In the bygone-era it was a well fortified fort with thick walls, openings and necessary gates; they were built in several part of fort for daily and military use.
+In the bygone-era it was a well fortified fort with thick walls, openings and necessary gates; they were built for both daily and military use.
 These heritage sites need protection and proper restoration, as they are the silent sentinels of various historical events that occurred in the forts, palaces, etc in the past.
-Most of them are in a damaged condition, Reason: Negligence on the part of governments (central and state), besides vagarious of weather, time, not to speak of vandalism by the anti-social people in the society
+Most of them are in a damaged condition, Reason: Negligence on the part of governments (central and state), besides vagaries of weather, time, not to speak of vandalism by the anti-social people in the society

-Separated from the main plateau of Malwa by a deep and wide ravine called Kakra Khoh encircling it, the fort was protected by a 45 km long rampart punctuated by 12 main gates namely , Alamgir Darwaza , Bhangi Darwaza , Kamani / Kabaani Darwaza , Gadi Darwaza , Delhi Darwaza , Rampol Darwaza , Tripoltya Darwaza , Tarapur Darwaza , Bhagwaniya Darwaza, Jahangirpur Darwaza , Lohani Darwaza and Hathya Por Darwaza; the most fortified part of Mandavgad (original name of Mandu) is in the north part.
-Among the gates, the most beautiful and notable is Delhi Darwaza, the main entrance to the fortress city.
-It has a series of gateways well strengthened with walled enclosures and bastions such as Alamgir Darwaza and Bhangi Darwaza, through which Mandu can be accessed.
-Smaller gates were built to give additional protection to the big gates.
+Separated from the main plateau of Malwa by a deep and wide ravine called Kakra Khoh encircling it, the fort was protected by a 45 km long rampart punctuated by 12 main gates namely, Alamgir Darwaza , Bhangi Darwaza , Kamani / Kabaani Darwaza , Gadi Darwaza , Delhi Darwaza , Rampol Darwaza , Tripoltya Darwaza , Tarapur Darwaza , Bhagwaniya Darwaza, Jahangirpur Darwaza

 |Alamgir gate, Mandu. indiaunveiled.in/|